New functional materials

 NanoPaste

 The Tsukuba Research Laboratory is situated in the heart of the Tsukuba Science City, and they are working on the development of advanced materials.
-The laboratory are organized into two groups: one group that develops NanoPaste, which are new materials that make smart use of nanotechnology, and another group that develops conductive pastes, which use macro-sized particles to form conductive circuits.

 We are making efforts to develop revolutionary new materials and technologies by exploiting our leading-edge technology and our location in the Tsukuba Science City.